vanityURLs/vanityURLs/README.md

       * Framework preset: none
       * Build command: none
       * Build output directory: /build
-    * Open the _xyz_.page.dev in your browser, you should be redirected to https://BHDicaire.com based on the current content of
+    * Open the _xyz_.page.dev in your browser, you should be redirected to https://BHDicaire.com based on the [current configuration](build/_redirects)
-    Setup a [custom domain](https://developers.cloudflare.com/pages/platform/custom-domains/) for your page project
+    * Setup a [custom domain](https://developers.cloudflare.com/pages/platform/custom-domains/) for your page project
 5. Configure the DNS entry via [Cloudflare DNS](https://dash.cloudflare.com/)

 ## Administration